wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- Symbolic links are shortcuts and add additional flexibility
 			- Symbolic links can exist on a directory
 			- Cross-deviced ones are allowed
-		- Every file Linux file system has an **inode**, and the inode contains complete
+		- Every file Linux file system has an **inode**, and the inode contains complete administration of the file.